BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 ## Summary: Understanding the Foundation of Transactions

-Every Bitcoin transaction includes at least one unlocking script (`scriptSiG`), which solves a previous cryptographic puzzle, and at least one locking script (`scriptPubKey`), which creates a new cryptographic puzzle.
+Every Bitcoin transaction includes at least one unlocking script (`scriptSig`), which solves a previous cryptographic puzzle, and at least one locking script (`scriptPubKey`), which creates a new cryptographic puzzle.
 There's one `scriptSig` per input and one `scriptPubKey` per output.
 Each of these scripts is written in Bitcoin Script, a Forth-like language that further empowers Bitcoin.